E3zz/Doctor-Recommendation-System/README.md

 Based on ML Doctor recommendation provides recommendation to user based on their preference

 Using Web Scraping we scrap https://oladoc.com/ to create Dataset.
-For UI we have use HTML and Bootstrap
+UI is based on simple HTML CSS and BpptStrap.
-To handle backend we have use Flask
-We have developy Binary Classification based Recommendation
+Backednd is done by using Flask.
+Binary Classification Model is used for recommendation.
+Total of 60% of data is used to train the Model.